 Every one of us has at least one favourite character from the novels we love.
 But we often find it difficult to summarize our favourite character within a few words.
 The character seems larger than life and words never seem enough to portray them fully.
-A character sketch simply summarizes the key personality traits, background, behaviour and nature of a particular character.
-This summarising of characters, known as a character sketch is quite important, especially if you are pursuing a degree in English or want to make a career in creative writing.
-Learning how to write a brilliant character sketch might also come in handy for English proficiency tests such as TOEFL or IELTS.
-So, if you are wondering how to write a character sketch, this blog brings you the essential features, tips and examples you need to curate an amazing one!
+A character sketch simply summarizes the key personality traits, background, behaviour, and nature of a particular character.
+So, if you are wondering how to write a character sketch, this blog brings you the essential features, tips, and examples you need to curate an amazing one!

 - What is Character Sketch

 - Character Sketch of a Teacher Example